socraticDevBlog/eng_blog/src/pages/posts/067-platformengineering.md

 Fournier, building such systems are not how a platform engineer delivers value.

 First of all, platform engineers must understand "stream-aligned developers";
-i.e. developers who build features for which customers will pay for.
+i.e. developers who build features for which customers pay for.
 With patience and empathy a great platform engineer caters to developers.
 Understanding what is slowing them, how their current systems work, and how to help them migrate their stuff to the platform; often doing the migration for them.

 Basically, a great platform engineer priority is offering a great "customer experience" to development teams.
-Building next-generation systems is only one way to do so.
+Building next-generation systems is but only one way to do so.

 ## platform engineering is not a silver bullet

-Dave Farley, an Independent Software Developer and Consultant, Founder and Director of Continuous Delivery Ltd., has lately expressed reluctance toward platform engineering.
+Dave Farley, an Independent Software Developer and Consultant, Founder and Director of Continuous Delivery Ltd., has lately expressed reluctance toward the concept of platform engineering.
 According to him building platforms useful for non-trivial distributed systems is not possible.
 First and foremost it is not possible to build highly generic systems right the first time.
 It must be an iterative process.

-Being an experienced software engineer, he puts forward a probable scenario that proved "platforming" to be a vain enterprise.
+Being an experienced software engineer, he puts forward a probable scenario that proves "platforming" to be a vain enterprise.
 Let's say a large organization platform team decides to build a "generic Account module" that could be consumed by different teams whose systems use the concept of _Account_.
 According to Dave Farley, it won't be too long before a single team needs some special feature to their _Account_ entity.
 Perhaps the finance team will need to comply with "know your customer" (kyc) regulations to avoid money laundering.
 What follows?
-They ask platform team to add a _kyc_ feature to their generic _Account_ entity; thus potentially breaking other teams _Account_ entity.
+They ask platform team to add a _kyc_ feature to their generic _Account_ entity; thus potentially breaking other teams _Account_ module.
 Or, the finance team would stop using the generic module to build their own instead; thus losing useful capabilities such as single-sign-on (sso).

-Platform engineering sounds like a great idea: let's remove all complex and difficult challenges from stream-aligned development teams and let a siloed team of experts solve it for them.
+Platform engineering sounds like a great idea: removing all complex and difficult challenges from stream-aligned development teams and let a siloed team of experts solve it for them.

-That will never work!
+But that will never work!

 Thinking that platform engineering will enable businesses to outsource features development to low-skilled code monkeys is a vain dream.